 Studies at a glance

-Are you interested in the use of light-based applications, robotics and automation?
-Then the Master of Science Engineering at the UAS Grisons is the right program for you.
-We offer the following two specializations:
+Are you interested in the use of light-based applications, robotics and automation or civil engineering?
+Then the MSE Engineering at the UAS Grisons is the right program for you.
+We offer the following specializations:

 Degree